dystudio/cf-keycloak-buildpack/Readme.md

 In order to get a single instance (Standalone Mode) of Keycloak up and running:

-1. In an empty folder create an empty file: `touch hola.txt`
+1. In an empty folder create an empty file (random name): `touch hola.txt`
-2. Create a `manifest.yml`
+2. Create a basic `manifest.yml`
     ```
     ---
     applications: